 Beginning September 26, Caledonia Curry, known to her friends as Callie and to the art world as Swoon, will transform Albright-Knox Northland into an open and meditative environment featuring a number of her large-scale sculptural installations as well as her first stop-motion animation video.
-Equally important for the artist, however, is the space set aside for individual reading, meditation, and contemplation and public programming.
-In collaboration with local wellness and mental health workers, Swoon hopes to organize a series of programs to support efforts to alleviate stress in our community and work toward healing from trauma.
+Beyond these individual objects, the artist is interested in establishing spaces of empathy with a compassionate eye toward greater understanding and creating positive impact in the lives of her audiences.
+In Seven Contemplations, the artist infuses often difficult aspects of her personal journey with a spirit of generosity to offer a model of how pushing through the discomfort of challenges may lead toward healing.

 This exhibition is organized by Curator of Public Art Aaron Ott.